Foamimi/Septimus-Extended---NPC-Overhaul/README.md

 19.)
 Download [Seranaholic by rxkx22 - SSE](https://www.nexusmods.com/skyrimspecialedition/mods/13027?tab=files&file_id=256667).
 In the FOMOD, pick UNP Body, [c] Red Eye + Default weight 20, Human-style OR Vampire-style (doesn't matter which you pick on the last page).
   - Install it under the name **[NoDelete] [19] Seranaholic by rxkx22**
-  - **IMPORTANT** - Double-click Seranaholic after installed in MO2 on the left side, and right-click the .esp and click **HIDE**.

 20.)
 Download [Valerica SSE](https://www.nexusmods.com/skyrimspecialedition/mods/13027?tab=files&file_id=170063).
 In the FOMOD, pick UNP Body, Red Eye, Black, Wrinkles.
   - Install it under the name **[NoDelete] [20] Valerica by rxkx22**
-  - **IMPORTANT** - Double-click Valerica after installed in MO2 on the left side, and right-click the .esp and click **HIDE**.

 21.)
 Download [Bijin Fixes (AIO or Separate)](https://www.nexusmods.com/skyrimspecialedition/mods/56047?tab=files&file_id=231243).
 In the FOMOD, tick the boxes under the "With USSEP" category, Bijin AIO.
-On the next page, tick Seranaholic 1.8.
-On the final page, tick Valerica 1.8.4.
+On the next page don't tick anything.
+On the final page, don't tick anything.
   - Install it under the name **[NoDelete] [21] Bijin Fixes (AIO)**
   - **IMPORTANT** - This contains the records from the past few plugins we just hid!
 Hence why we hid them. :)